iVis-at-Bilkent/cytoscape.js-edge-editing/README.md

 To initialize with options.

 `ele.getSegmentPoints()`
+get segment points of an edge in an array A,
+A[2 * i] is the x coordinate and A[2 * i + 1] is the y coordinate
-Returns the coordinates of segment points (Returns undefined is curve style is not segments).
+of the ith bend point.
+(Returns undefined if the curve style is not segments)

 ## Default Options
 ```js